rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 The `assert!` macro, provided by the standard library, is useful when you want to ensure that some condition in a test evaluates to `true`.
-We give the `assert!` macro an argument that evaluates to a boolean.
+We give the `assert!` macro an argument that evaluates to a Boolean.
 If the value is `true`, `assert!` does nothing and the test passes.
 If the value is `false`, the `assert!` macro calls the `panic!` macro, which causes the test to fail.
 Using the `assert!` macro helps us check that our code is functioning in the